 #17: Blonde Hair with Copper Lowlights

 Consider blonde hair with copper lowlights for a beautiful and rich color.
-Copper and warm-toned blonde hair with lowlights ideas are a great way to change up your look without committing to an extreme change.
+Copper and warm-toned blonde hair with lowlights ideas are a great way to change your look without committing to an extreme change.
 Changing the tone of a lowlight is a fun and simple way to give your blonde a whole new look.

 #18: Blonde Hair with Dark Lowlights

 If you are searching for something bold, consider blonde hair with dark lowlights.
 Brown lowlights on blonde hair offer a lot of contrast and a dramatic effect.
-This look does require a little more maintenance than some as lowlights tend to fade quickly.
-Wash with sulfate-free shampoos and heat style minimally to help preserve color longer.
+This look does require a little more maintenance than some, as lowlights tend to fade quickly.
+Wash with sulfate-free shampoos and heat style minimally to help preserve the color longer.

 #19: Blonde Hair with Lowlights Balayage

 For a rich and flattering color, consider blonde hair with lowlights and balayage.
 This technique creates a lived-in color that requires minimal maintenance.
 Beige and “bronde” blonde shades are very popular right now, so ask your stylist to modernize your platinum hair with a root shadow, lowlights, and toner.